Priors, Hierarchy, and Information Asymmetry for Skill Transfer in Reinforcement Learning: Related Work

-Whilst most previous works rely on information asymmetry, choice is often motivated by intuition.
-For example, \citet{igl2019multitask, Wulfmeier2019, wulfmeier2020data} only employ task or goal asymmetry and \citet{tirumala2019exploiting, merel2020catch, galashov2019information} use exteroceptive asymmetry. \citet{salter2019attention, galashov2019information} use asymmetry as a form of achieving robust and generalizable behaviours. \citet{salter2019attention} also investigate a way of learning asymmetry.
-We provide principled investigation on the role of asymmetry and point out its crucial role in sequential transfer setting.
+Whilst most previous works rely on IA, choice is primarily motivated by intuition.
+For example, \citet{igl2019multitask, Wulfmeier2019, wulfmeier2020data} only employ task or goal asymmetry and \citet{tirumala2019exploiting, merel2020catch, galashov2019information} use exteroceptive asymmetry. \citet{salter2019attention} investigate a way of learning asymmetry for sim2real domain adaptation, but condition $\textbf{m}$ on observation and state.
+We consider exploring this direction as future work.
+We provide a principled investigation on the role of IA for transfer, proposing a method for automating the choice.